vreddi/Interactive-Computer-Graphics/README.md

    - Redistributions of source code must retain the above copyright notice, this list of conditions and the following disclaimers.
+   - Redistribution of source code for the purposes of copying/cheating for a class can result into disciplinary action from the institution.
+The Author wont be responsible for any of those matters.
    - Redistributions in binary form must reproduce the above copyright notice, this list of conditions and the following disclaimers in the documentation and/or other materials